This is part two of Robin Gregory’s interview with author Rea Nolan Martin. For part 1, please click here.

 The story behind The Anesthesia Game is very close to my heart.
 The fifteen-year-old protagonist, Sydney, suffers a life-threatening illness that requires frequent spinal procedures for which she undergoes regular anesthesia.
 Having spent years accompanying my own child through such procedures, I understood from page one the spectrum of courage (or cowardice) my characters would likely exhibit, patient and family members alike.
 Having said that, this story is far from a memoir.
 The personalities of my characters vary greatly from those of my own family.
 I constructed the characters from scratch, asking myself—what if not one, but all of them suffered some kind of affliction, real or imagined?
 What if, in order to manage their afflictions, each one of them was also under the influence of her own version of anesthesia?
 How would they manage to help each other?
 How would they progress?
 Or would they?
 Who would lose a life and who would find one?
 After the first 100 pages or so, the characters showed me the way.

 As a writer of Visionary Fiction, I imagined the child’s disease and the resulting anesthesia, not as a means of sedating her life, so much as awakening it.
 After all, what value do negative experiences contain if not to hone us and/or those around us?
 The problem is, at what price the experience?
-The risks in this story are as high as they can … Continue reading →
+The risks in this story are as high as … Continue reading →

 Editor’s note: One of our Visionary Fiction Alliance founding members, Margaret Duarte, wrote a review of Rea Martin Nolan’s latest book, Mystic Tea.
 You can read the review here.
 We were so pleased with how Rea represented Visionary Fiction that we asked her to share her perspective on what is important in writing Visionary Fiction, and how she goes about writing it.
 Here is Rea’s insightful response.